 Studies show 25% of women who develop breast cancer are not postmenopausal.
 This means that cancer treatment may cause them to experience menopause sooner than they otherwise would have done.

-It's also possible that:
+It is also possible that:

 Breast cancer is the most common cancer affecting women, so much of the information and research about cancer and menopause relates to breast cancer.
 But treatment for other cancers (including childhood cancers, non-hormonal cancers and hormonal cancers) can also result in menopause.

-Symptoms experienced by menopausal women with breast cancer
+Menopause symptoms experienced by menopausal women with breast cancer

 Research suggests young menopausal women with breast cancer may experience the following:

 - Up to 80% of women with breast cancer seem to experience more severe and frequent hot flushes, compared to women with breast cancer